Regional Development Victoria (RDV) is the Victorian Government’s lead agency responsible for rural and regional economic development.

 Regional Victoria is vital to the state

-Our regions are home to one in four Victorians, and account for 700,000 jobs and almost 40 per cent of the state’s small businesses.
+- Our regions are home to one in four Victorians, and account for over 850,000 jobs.
+Nearly 40% of businesses in regional Victoria are small businesses (1-20 employees).

-Together they generate a $72 billion regional economy that contributes almost 20 per cent of the state’s overall economy and is responsible for a third of Victoria’s total exports.
+- Together they generate $97 billion in economic output, contributing almost 20% of the state’s overall economic output and are responsible for over a quarter of Victoria’s total international exports.

 RDV’s place in the Victorian Government